-This topic describes how to build an application by using the PyMySQL library and OceanBase Database.
-It also covers the use of the application for fundamental database operations, including table creation, data insertion, and data deletion.
+This topic introduces how to build an application by using the PyMySQL library and OceanBase Database.
+It also covers the use of the application for fundamental database operations, including table creation, data insertion, data query, and table deletion.

 Prerequisites